7 Fire Pit Mistakes That Could Ruin Your Build (And How to Avoid Them)

 Mistake 3: Picking the Wrong Ignition System

-A match-lit system may sound simple—but it won’t cut it in windy or commercial settings.
-And choosing the wrong ignition method is one of the fastest ways to frustrate your client or yourself.
+Choosing the wrong ignition method is one of the fastest ways to frustrate your client or yourself.

-The Right Ignition for the Right Project:
+The Right Ignition for the Right Project

-Match Lit – Basic installs, calm climates, low-use setups
+Match Lit Basic installs, calm climates, low-use setups

-Spark Ignition – Homeowners who want push-button convenience without power
+Spark Ignition Push-button convenience without electrical power

-Electronic Ignition (AWEIS) – Luxury homes, commercial spaces, code-compliant builds
+Electronic Ignition (AWEIS) Luxury homes, commercial spaces, code-compliant builds

 Want zero relights and full automation?
 AWEIS is the upgrade you’ll never regret.